🧭 Focusing on Independent Retail as a Strategy to Expand Your Brand into Channels Beyond Amazon

 And you do it without betting the farm.

-If you lose a key account, you’re not sitting on 3,000 unsellable units.
-If something’s not working, you tweak it.
-No freight chargebacks.
+If you lose a key account, you’re not paying to take back then sitting on 3,000 unsellable units (this happens frequently at mass retail).
+If something’s not working, you can tweak it immediately.
+There are no freight chargebacks.
 No retail compliance nightmares.
 No meetings with a buyer’s assistant’s assistant.
-If you ship someone the wrong product, you eat the $150 in cost, let them keep it, and send the right thing.
+If you ship someone the wrong product, you just eat the $150 in cost, let them keep it, and send the right thing.
 Then they like you even more!
 That’s a $10,000 mistake at Walmart.

 🗣️ Real Feedback Beats Raw Data

-One of the underrated benefits of independent retail?
-The on-the-ground feedback.
+One of the most underrated benefits of independent retail is the on-the-ground feedback.

 The store owner knows what’s moving and what’s collecting dust.
+If your product is just sitting there not selling, you will find out next time you call them for a reorder.
 The floor manager hears what customers are saying about your product.
 You’ll learn:

 • What customers compare it to, and what they do/don’t understand about it

-• What the buyers wish it did differently
+• What the buyers wish was different about it — price, quantity, style, etc.

 These are insights you can’t get from a spreadsheet.
 You are trying to understand how to translate your Amazon success into retail success.
 You know the product is good, but you must master how to convey that without the support of a PDP.
 This is largely qualitative work at first.
 You can optimize sales later when you are confident in what you are putting on the shelf.